gighive/gighive/docs/README.md

 - Gighive runs very efficiently on an [Orange Pi 5](https://a.co/d/90UDcvi) or [GMKtech mini PC](https://www.amazon.com/dp/B0F8NL4ST4?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1).
 Stuff a few NVMe's in either and you'll have plenty of storage for your videos.
 We've tested on both of them.
 - Note that both cpu architectures are supported: amd64, arm64

+## Secrets and Default Passwords

+GigHive ships with example credentials to make first-time setup fast and simple.
+These **defaults are for local/demo use only** and must be changed before any Internet-exposed or production deployment.
+You will see a step for this below.

 ---

 ## ⚙️  Prerequisites: Install Ansible and Python to your controller machine.